 - Please include the medical record document to be amended and indicate the location of your specific discrepancy, such as the date of the visit, the physician’s progress note and any other specifics.

 The Federal regulation allows up to 60 days to review and respond to your request for an Amendment in writing via mail.

 Right to See and Obtain Copies of Your Health Information

-Although your record is the physical property of the hospital, you or your legal representative controls the release of the information contained in the record.
-To view and or obtain a copy your health information, you must submit your request in writing to Health Information Management.
+Although your record is the physical property of the hospital, you or your legal representative control the release of the information contained in the record.
+To view or obtain a copy your health information, you must submit your request in writing to Health Information Management.
 This usually includes medical and billing records, and excludes psychotherapy notes.